keen/keen-tracking.js/docs/auto-tracking.md

   //Track HTML elements views
   recordElementViews: true // see if an element was seen

-  // allow cookies to be placed on user's browser
-  useSessionCookies: true // default

   // prevent cookies from being added on the user's browser
   disableCookies: false // default
 });